 Cincinnati is a large city located in the state of Ohio.
 With a population of 298,550 people and 166 constituent neighborhoods, Cincinnati is the third largest community in Ohio.
-Much of the housing stock in Cincinnati was built prior to World War II, making it one of the older and more historic cities in the country.
+Cincinnati has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cincinnati is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cincinnati is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Cincinnati who work in office and administrative support (13.32%), sales jobs (9.88%), and management occupations (8.85%).